 I recently saw a question come up asking “What are the Pros and Cons of continuing to work after reaching Financial Independence?.
-Many of us get into the One More Year scenario and then respond in different ways.
-Some people can reduce their schedule to part time, others can really enjoy that final year, taking in the nostalgia of each event.
-I am heading into my last year after reaching FI in early 2017 and wanted to share some experiences:
+Many of us get into the One More Year scenario and everyone can respond in different ways.
+Some people can reduce their schedule to part time while others can really enjoy that final year, taking in the nostalgia of each event.
+I am heading into my last year after reaching financial independence and wanted to share some of our experiences:

 Prioritization: We went through an issue that dragged on for a lot of 2017 that made working difficult.
 We were exposed to other people going through this who also had financial stress and job worries.
 We just didn’t have that stress, money was never a question.
 It allowed focus on what’s important and break some of my workaholic tendencies.
 I did what I could for work, but had a good team that I had helped build and trusted them to do their jobs.